-Any major transport project such as those announced as part of the indicative package, can have an effect on neighbouring properties.
+Any major transport project such as those announced as part of Let's Get Wellington Moving, can have an effect on neighbouring properties.
 We acknowledge that announcements can create uncertainty for people who own property or live or work near proposed projects.

-Once the package is endorsed by all three partners, work can begin on investigation, evaluation and design.
+The next steps for LGWM have now been agreed by all three partners.
+Work will soon begin on investigation, evaluation and design.
 These stages will involve further consultation with the community and with people who would be directly affected.
 This means it will be some time before we know which properties will be affected, and what those effects might be.
 The next steps in the process are outlined below.

 If you are a property owner near one of the proposed projects and would like to be kept up to date on our progress, please sign up for email updates.

 Whether you sign up for updates or not, we will get in touch with affected property owners when the proposals are more defined and we are more certain about the impact on property.

 Connecting with stakeholder groups over coming months to discuss the indicative package and the way forward for the programme.

 Commencing work on a programme of early delivery to start getting Wellington Moving.